 Hoist Finance's financial year runs from 1 January to 31 December.
 Pursuant to the Companies Act, notice must be given no earlier than six weeks prior to, and no later than four weeks prior to, the AGM.
-The AGM resolves on adoption of the year's balance sheet and income statement, appropriation of profits, election of Board members and auditors, fees to

-Board members and auditors and other business matters as prescribed by the Companies Act and the Articles of Association.
-All shareholders listed in the shareholders' register on the day prior to the AGM who have provided notification of their participation during the prescribed time-frame are entitled to participate in the AGM, either in person or by proxy, and to vote in relation to their holdings.
+The AGM resolves on adoption of the year's balance sheet and income statement, appropriation of profits, election of Board members and auditors, remuneration to Board members and auditors and other business matters as prescribed by the Companies Act and the Articles of Association.
+All shareholders listed in the shareholders' register six banking days prior to the AGM who have provided notification of their participation during the prescribed time-frame are entitled to participate in the AGM, either in person or by proxy, and to vote in relation to their holdings.

-Every shareholder is entitled to request that a matter be addressed by the AGM.
+Every shareholder is entitled to request that a matter is addressed by the AGM.
 A shareholder who wishes to do so must submit a written request to the Board no later than one week before the earliest date on which notice of the meeting may be published (i.e. the request must be received no later than seven weeks prior to the AGM).
 Pursuant to Chapter 7, Section 32 of the Companies Act, all shareholders are entitled to ask the Board and CEO questions about matters addressed during the AGM and about the financial situation of the Company and the Group.

-2019 Annual General Meeting
+2020 Annual General Meeting

-The most recent AGM was held on 16 May 2019 in Stockholm.
-60 shareholders, representing 31.5 per cent of the shares and votes in the Company, were present at the AGM.
-The CEO, the majority of Board members, the Company's auditor, the Chairman of the Nomination Committee and the CFO also participated in the AGM.
+The most recent AGM was held on 14 May 2020 in Stockholm.
+57 shareholders, representing 26.25 per cent of the shares and votes in the Company, were present at the AGM.
+Due to the Covid-19 pandemic, many shareholders participated via mail voting.
+The Chairman of the Board was present at the AGM.